 To begin your scholarships search, there are a few things to keep in mind – never pay for a scholarship and stay away from sources that are not reputable.
-Here are some reputable search engines to begin your scholarship search:
+Visit our scholarship search page to begin your search.

 3. STUDENT LOANS

 Student Loans are considered self-help financial aid that has to be repaid.
-You could be awarded financial aid in the form of loans.
+Most financial aid awards will contain some loans.
 Some of the loans available to students (and parents) come from the federal government or banks.
 Federal student loans tend to have better interest rates and repayment terms.

 Below are the different types of federal loans available to undergraduate students and parents:

 - Subsidized loans are available to students who demonstrate financial need.
 While students are in college, the federal government pays the interest on the loans.
 Upon graduation, students must begin repaying the loan with interest.

 - Unsubsidized loans are available for all students.
 The difference between this loan and subsidized loan is the government does not pay the interest for an unsubsidized loan.
 However, students have the option to pay the interest while in college (the recommended option); or allow the interest to accrue while in college, and then start paying back both the accrued and the principal after graduation (not recommended).

 - Parent Plus Loans are available to parents of undergraduate dependent students.
 Parents are required to pass a credit check to qualify for these loans.
 If a parent cannot qualify for Parent Plus Loan because of poor credit, the student then becomes eligible for additional subsidized loans.